 All provisions are short-term as it is expected that the liability will be settled within 12 months after the reporting period.
+The 2020/21 Doubtful Debts provision has been re-classified as part of Debtors.

-Provisions in relation to the PCC Group during 2019/20 are:
+Provisions in relation to the PCC Group during 2020/21 are: